sassoftware/saspy/_sources/getting-started.rst.txt

     rf_model.FITSTATISTICS

-.. note:: If an error occured during processing, the only artifact is ERROR_LOG.
+.. note:: If an error occurred during processing, the only artifact is ERROR_LOG.
           This object contains the SAS log to aid you in resolving your error.

 Below is an example where the variable name left is typed incorrectly as lefty.